Martchus/openQA-helper/README.md

   created via the web UI.
 * `mkdir -p $OPENQA_BASEDIR/repos; cd $OPENQA_BASEDIR/repos; git checkout https://github.com/Martchus/openQA-helper.git`
 * Install all packages required for openQA development via `openqa-install-devel-deps`.
-* Fork all required repos on GitHub.
-For the list of repos, just checkout the `openqa-devel-setup` script.
+* Fork all required repos on GitHub under your name: `os-autoinst/os-autoinst`, `os-autoinst/openQA`, `os-autoinst/os-autoinst-distri-opensuse` and `os-autoinst/os-autoinst-needles-opensuse`.
 * Execute `openqa-devel-setup your_github_name` to clone all required repos.
 This also adds your forks.